Funny-mad-Peeea/ScaiIlp/readme.md

         * C/C++   / General         / Multi-processor Compilation:  Yes
         * C/C++   / Code Generation / Enable Minimal Rebuild:       No

-7. If you want to support multithreading: Build pthreads-win32 as described in section 2.2 Otherwise proceed as in step 8.
+8. If you want to support multithreading: Build pthreads-win32 as described in section 2.2 Otherwise proceed as in step 8.
     * Right-click onto the project "libCbc" in the Solution Explorer and choose
     * "Properties" -> "Configuration Properties".
     * Select "All Configurations" and use the following settings:
         * C/C++     / General      / Additional Include Directories: path to pthreads-win32
         * C/C++     / Preprocessor / Preprocessor Definitions:       prepend "CBC_THREAD;" (without double quotes)
         * Librarian / General      / Additional Dependencies:        pthread.lib
-        * Librarian / General      / Additional Library Directories: (path to pthreads-win32)\ $(Configuration) (without space)
+        * Librarian / General      / Additional Library Directories:
+            * for 32 bit: (path to pthreads-win32)\ $(Configuration) (without space)
+            * for 64 bit: (path to pthreads-win32)\ $(Platform)_$(Configuration) (without space)

-8. Choose "Build" -> "Batch-Build" and select the following projects and configurations:
+9. Choose "Build" -> "Batch-Build" and select the following projects and configurations:
+    * for 32 bit:
         * libOsiCbc  Debug    Win32
         * libOsiCbc  Release  Win32
+    * for 64 bit:
+        * libOsiCbc  Debug    x64
+        * libOsiCbc  Release  x64

 2.2 Optional: Building pthreads-win32 with VS 2012 (only if Cbc should support multi-threading)